What vet fees are not usually covered by pet insurance?

 Always check the details of your policy, so you know exactly what your pet is insured for.

-What should I consider before getting pet insurance?
+What should I think about before getting pet insurance?

-Cost of insuring your pet: the more comprehensive your cover, the more it’s likely to cost.
+- The cost of insuring your pet: The more comprehensive your cover, the more it’s likely to cost.
 However, the less your policy covers, the more you might have to pay in vet bills if something happens to your pet.

-The level of excess: excess is the amount of any claim you need to settle out of your own pocket.
+- The level of excess: This is the amount of any claim you need to settle out of your own pocket.
 Typically the higher your excess, the lower your premium, but make sure you can afford to pay any excess you agree to.